JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 #### `gen_cubic()`

-The `gen_cubic(n, p, range)` function generates a dataset of $n$ points forming a cubic curve in the first two dimensions of a $p$-dimensional space.
+The `gen_cubic(n, p, range)` function generates a dataset of $n$ points forming a cubic curve in the first two dimensions.
 This function creates a more complex curvilinear structure than a simple parabola.

 The shape is generated using a third-degree raw polynomial basis expansion.
 Let $X_1 \sim U(\text{range}[1], \text{range}[2])$ be the base input.
 A cubic transformation with vertical jitter is used to define $X_2 = X_1 + X_1^2 - X_1^3 + \varepsilon_2$, where $\varepsilon_2 \sim U(0, 0.5)$.
 For $p > 2$, Gaussian noise $X_j \sim N(0, 0.1^2)$ is added to embed the $2\text{-}D$ structure into $p\text{-}D$, where $j = 3, \dots, p$.